 A: We obtain rights for Country’s use of photographs, and do not have the authority to grant permission for others to use them.
 If the image in question is a professional photo, you might locate the name of photographer in the credit line, sometimes found in small vertical print along the center fold of the magazine.
 Do an internet search for their website or agency, and you may find that by contacting them directly, they are willing to sell you a print.

 Q: I’m looking for a story from an old issue of Country.
 Can you help?

 A: Unfortunately, we don’t have the resources to track down old stories.

 Q: Can you help me locate a recipe from a past issue of Country?

-A: We share all of our recipes with our sister publication Taste of Home, so simply search their website, tasteofhome.com.
-For the Pioneer Bread, or Salt-Rising Bread, recipe featured on page 41 of the December/January 2006 issue, click here.
+A: We share all of our recipes with our sister publication Taste of Home, so simply search its website, tasteofhome.com.

 Q: I read an article and would like to contact the author.
 Could you send me his or her address?